Wilfred/trifle/docs/Booleans-If.md

 # if

-`(if CONDITION THEN)`
 `(if CONDITION THEN ELSE)`

-The special expression `if` takes two or three arguments.
+The special expression `if` takes two three arguments.
 If the condition evaluates to `#true`, the THEN expression is evaluated and returned.
 Otherwise, the ELSE expression is evaluated and returned.

-If no ELSE expression is given and CONDITION is `#false`, `if` returns `#null`.

 Examples: